exoscale/exoip/README.md

     	Cluster ID advertised (default 10)
     -l string
     	Address to bind to (default ":12345")
-    -p value
+    -p string
-    	peers to communicate with
+    	peers to communicate with (may be repeated)
+	-G string
+	    Security-Group to build peer list from
     -r int
     	Dead ratio (default 3)
     -t int